 - Finishes within 10° of the angle requirement

 This means that a skill finishing at 55° below vertical, or higher, will receive Special Requirement credit.
 It will, however, receive a deduction of 0.10 for lack of amplitude if it is lower than 45° below vertical.

 No cast angle deductions

-The angle of the cast is still important in order to determine whether the cast receives Special Requirement and Value Part credit.
+The angle of the cast is important in order to determine whether the cast receives Special Requirement and Value Part credit.
 The judges will evaluate casts and circling skills based on the angle from the shoulders to the lowest body part.
 For example, if the gymnast is arched, her cast is evaluated based on the angle from the shoulders to the belly.